zhouguiyun-uestc/FastFlow/README.md

 **Zhou's Algorithm**: Use the algorithm proposed in the manuscript to calculate the flow accumulation matrix.

-The binary-64bit directory contains the executable files.
+The <i>binary64t</i> directory contains the executable files for the 64bit Windows.
+The <i>src</i> folder contains the solution project of the Visual Studio 2010.